KARIMANSHAWKI/DrupalEventtManagement/README.md

  From UI:

-1- Go to Manage → Extend or navigate directly to /admin/modules.
+1- Go to Manage → Extend or navigate directly to /admin/modules. <br>
-2- Filter existing modules with Events Management.
+2- Filter existing modules with Events Management.<br>
-3- Click install.
+3- Click install.<br>

  From Cmmand line: